mellonis/post-machine-js/README.md

 A convenient Post machine.

 Under the hood, the `PostMachine` class builds some `State`s for `TuringMachine` from provided instructions.
-When you run it, it runs the build TuringMachine.
+When you run it, it runs the built TuringMachine.

 This repository contains following packages:
 * [@post-machine-js/machine](https://github.com/mellonis/post-machine-js/tree/master/packages/machine)